Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Introduction

 Our approach is to restrict $N$ to a subinterval $[0,s\ell]$, $s\in(0,1]$, and, rescaling back to $[0,\ell]$, study the $s$-dependent spectrum of the one-parameter family of operators in the spatial parameter $s$.
 We are thus led to a characterisation of the eigenvalues of the rescaled operators as a locus of points in the $\lambda s$-plane (with $\la$ the spectral parameter), which we refer to as {\em eigenvalue curves}.
 We interpret the eigenvalue curves as loci of intersections, or \textit{crossings}, of a path in the manifold of Lagrangian planes with a certain codimension one subvariety.
 This affords the use of the Maslov index, a signed count of such crossings.
 Formulas for the concavity of the eigenvalue curves are given (\cref{thm:sL,thm:sL:general,thm:touching}), and are used to compute a correction term appearing in the lower bound in \cref{thm:N_bound}.

 Operators of the form of $N$ arise in the linearisation about a standing wave solution $\widehat\psi(x,t) = e^{i\be t} \phi(x)$ of the nonlinear Schr\"odinger (NLS) equation

 where $\psi: [0,\ell]\times [0,\infty) \lra \C$, the nonlinearity $f:\R^+\lra \R$ is a $C^3$ function and $\be\in\R$ is the temporal frequency.
 The wave around which we linearise is said to be \textit{spectrally unstable} if there exists spectrum of $N$ in the open right half plane, and \emph{spectrally stable} otherwise.
-By applying \cref{thm:N_bound,thm:sL}, we establish stability criteria for standing waves analogous to the \textit{Jones--Grillakis instability theorem} (\cref{cor:JonesGrillakis}) and the \textit{Vakhitov--Kolokolov (VK) criterion} (\cref{thm:VK}), both of which, to the best of our knowledge, have previously only been determined for standing waves on the entire real line.
-The stability results of \cref{cor:JonesGrillakis,thm:VK} actually remain valid for a spatially dependent nonlinearity $f(x,|\psi|^2)$; see \cref{rem:nonautonomous}.
+By applying \cref{thm:N_bound}, we establish stability criteria for standing waves in the NLS equation on a compact interval subject to perturbations satisfying Dirichlet boundary conditions.
+Namely, we derive analogues of the \textit{Jones--Grillakis instability theorem} (\cref{cor:JonesGrillakis}) and the \textit{Vakhitov--Kolokolov (VK) criterion} (\cref{thm:VK}).
+While \cref{cor:JonesGrillakis} is also a consequence of the abstract result of \cite[Theorem 3.2]{KP12art}, \cref{thm:VK}, which makes use of the concavity formulas of \cref{thm:sL}, appears to be new for the case of the compact interval.
+These two stability results actually remain valid for a spatially dependent nonlinearity $f(x,|\psi|^2)$; see \cref{rem:nonautonomous}.

 Along the way, we find \emph{Hadamard-type} formulas for the slope of the eigenvalue curves as the ratio of certain quadratic forms, called \textit{crossing forms}, whose signatures locally determine the Maslov index (\cref{prop:M,cor:Hadamard}).
 Variational formulas for the eigenvalues of boundary value problems with respect to perturbation of the domain are classical and go back to the work of Hadamard \cite{hadamard1908}, Rayleigh \cite{Rayleigh45} and Rellich \cite{Rellich69}; see also \cite{DanHenry,Grinfeld10} and \cite[\S VII.6.5]{Kato}.
 Recently such formulas have been given in terms of the (Maslov) crossing form for families of Schr\"odinger \cite{LSHad17, LS20metric} and abstract selfadjoint operators \cite{LS20first}.
 Our formulas agree with and build on those found therein.